FINANCIAL WELLNESS

 Helpful programs and paths that can assist you

-When buying a home, perhaps the most common obstacle to getting those keys is the down payment.
+Perhaps the most common obstacle to getting a new home is the down payment.
 While the money to purchase the home comes in the form of the loan you pay back to the lender over the years, the down payment is a percentage of the purchase price that you provide upfront.

 A 20% down payment on a $200,000 home would be $40,000.

 Sadly, finding those funds holds many potential buyers back from getting that dream home.
-According to a National Association of REALTORS® (NAR) Research Group survey, in 2019, 13% of all buyers cited that saving for a down payment was the most difficult task in the home buying process.
+According to the National Association of REALTORS® (NAR), 13% of all buyers said that saving for a down payment was the most difficult task in the home buying process.
 Additionally, 26% of first-time buyers and 7% of repeat buyers reported the down payment was a difficult hurdle to surpass.

 Let’s take a closer look at this seemingly formidable sum you need to provide, and tips for how to make it more achievable—or not to pay it out-of-pocket at all!